stablekernel/aqueduct/source/docs/http/request_and_response.md

 A `Request` has a `body` property.
 This property decodes the HTTP request body into Dart objects based on the request's content type.
 The mechanism to decode the body is determined by `HTTPCodecRepository`, which is covered in more detail in a later section.
 By default, decoders exist for text, JSON and form data.
 The size of a request body is limited to 10MB by default and can be changed by setting the value of `HTTPRequestBody.maxSize` during application initialization.

-A `Request` may go through many `RequestController`s before it is finally responded to.
-These `RequestController`s may validate or add more information to the request as it passes through.
-For example, an `Authorizer` - a subclass of `RequestController` - will validate the Authorization header of a request.
-Once validated, it will add authorization info to the request - like the user for an OAuth 2.0 bearer token - and pass it to the next `RequestController`.
+A `Request` may go through many `Controller`s before it is finally responded to.
+These `Controller`s may validate or add more information to the request as it passes through.
+For example, an `Authorizer` - a subclass of `Controller` - will validate the Authorization header of a request.
+Once validated, it will add authorization info to the request - like the user for an OAuth 2.0 bearer token - and pass it to the next `Controller`.
 The next controller in the channel has access to the authorization info without having to fetch the information again.

 These additional values are added to a `Request`'s `attachments` property.
 A `Request` also has two built-in attachments, `authorization` and `path`. `authorization` contains authorization information created by an `Authorizer` and `path` has request path information created by a `Router`.

-`Request`s are responded to by returning an instance of `Response` from a `RequestController` (see [RequestControllers](request_controller.md)).
+`Request`s are responded to by returning an instance of `Response` from a `Controller` (see [Controllers](controller.md)).
 Controllers that don't create the eventual response can still modify that response by invoking `addResponseModifier`.

 ## Response Objects and HTTP Body Encoding